pegxsus/Buzz-AI/README.md

 # Buzz AI

-Buzz AI is your personal AI assistant that makes online shopping easier with Just your voice to navigate and explore.
+Buzz AI is a chrome extension and your personal AI assistant that makes online shopping easier with Just your voice to navigate and explore.

 # Inspiration